rmorse/babel-plugin-jsx-template-vars/README.md

     </section>
 ```

-**The goal for a v1** is to have a more robust solution, where we can track the prop (in the above example `favoriteColors`) all the way down to the components return (after `.map()`), and wrap it with the opening and closing list tags.
+**The goal for a v1** is to have a more robust and automated solution (so we can drop the comments), where we can track the prop (in the above example `favoriteColors`) all the way down to the components return (after `.map()`), and automatically wrap it with the opening and closing list tags.
 [Keep up to date on the issue here](https://github.com/rmorse/babel-plugin-jsx-template-props/issues/1).

 Check out a full example... [ ] _working on it_...